wwce/azure-arm-virtual-wan/README.md

 - **Part 1.** Create Virtual WAN & Virtual Hub </br>
 - **Part 2.** Connect VM-Series Inbound Scale Set to the Virtual Hub </br>
 - **Part 3.** Connect VM-Series Outbound Scale Set to the Virtual Hub </br>
-- **Part 4.** Create Local Spoke VNET </br>
+- **Part 4.** Peer Local VNET to VM-Series Outbound VNET </br>
-- **Part 5.** Create Virtual Hub Spoke VNET </br>
+- **Part 5.** Connect Spoke VNET to Virtual Hub</br>

 ### Architecture

 The build shows two types of traffic flows through a Virtual WAN hub.

-1.  <span style="color:blue">Internet inbound traffic through a VM-Series scale set to directly connected hub virtual network (vwan-spoke)</span>
+1. Internet inbound traffic through a VM-Series scale set to directly connected hub virtual network (vwan-spoke)
     - Additional scale sets can be added throughout different Azure regions to achieve a globally scalable inbound security edge.
-2.  <span style="color:green">East-West traffic through a VM-Series scale set from a vwan-spoke to a locally peered virtual network</span>
+2. East-West traffic through a VM-Series scale set from a vwan-spoke to a locally peered virtual network
     - This design can be integrated into larger infrastructures that have regional hub and spoke architectures.
 The VM-Series in each regional hub VNET, can secure ingress traffic coming from virtual WAN hubs.
     - This can design can also be applied for traffic between ExpressRoute and VNET connections.
-    - If two VNETs are connected to the same vWAN hub, it is not possible to secure lateral traffic between two vWAN hub VNET connections.

 <p align="center">